ahamad236/ahamad236/README.md

 ## Hi there 👋

- Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it 👷 (Zhuowei Zhang !!
-Ahamad)
+ Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it 👷 (Ahamad)

-  🔭 I’m currently working as FullStack dotnet developer 📫 How to reach me: ahmadshaik4u@gmail.com
+  📫 How to reach me: ahmadshaik4u@gmail.com
   😄 Pronouns: ahamad